 Fluke 323 VS 324 Resistance

-The resistance of the digital multimeter is the total resistance through all of the possible paths between the test lead probes.
+The resistance of the digital multimeter is the total resistance through all possible paths between the test lead probes.
 Making it much simpler for you shows the level of opposition of the conductor or the device you are willing to test.
 One needs to be very careful while measuring the resistance.
 You can easily calculate the resistance through multimeters by injecting a small current into the circuit and measuring the voltage drop across the different points of the course.

 Both Fluke 323 and Fluke 324 multimeter options can effectively measure the resistance of 4000 ohms.